 Chase Mobile App Security

-The app uses strong 128-bit encryption for all data, and messages are sent encrypted from Chase.
+The app uses strong 128-bit encryption for all data and messages.
 They are then decrypted by the app on your phone.
 I mentioned earlier that you will need to request a PIN to use the app for the first time.
-This is part of Chase's multifactor authentication, another security measure.
+This is part of Chase's multifactor authentication, which is another security measure.
 The Chase app does not store any of your financial or personal data on your phone, and other apps cannot access it.

 The app will log you off automatically if you don't use it for 12 minutes.
-This is for security purposes in the event that you forget to log off and leave your mobile device where someone can use it.
+This is for security purposes.
+If you forget to log off, Chase will do it for you.